Calculated based on number of publications stored in Pure and citations from Scopus

 Research Expertise and Interests

 Research on jazz in American cinema has focused on its cultural correspondence to issues of race and the white mainstream perception of otherness as inherent to African Americans.
-The transnational aspect of my project advances a broader perspective on the complex media-manufacture of cultural identity in terms of racial otherness.
-The visual component of ‘audiovisual blackness’ has been amplified by jazz on a global scale, even where no black musicians or characters are visible.
-The perception of negritude per se as masculinized and/or feminized should be understood, then, as a multisensorial media contrivance requiring further study.
+The transnational aspect of my project advances a broader perspective on the complex media-manufacture of cultural identity in terms of ethnic otherness.
+Xenophobic visual evocations of African blackness were amplified by jazz on a global scale, even where no Black musicians or characters are visible.
+The perception of ethnic negritude per se should be understood as a multisensorial media contrivance requiring further study.
+So far, two preliminary articles are on track for publication in Music and the Moving Image and Music, Sound, and the Moving Image.
+Also among the project’s deliverables are a series of video essays, a website, and a symposium on “Film, Popular Music, and Identity.”
+I have also presented my work at several conferences including, most recently, Music and the Moving Image (New York), the International Association for the Study of Popular Music (Newcastle), the Royal Musical Association (London), and Music Since 1900 (Belgium).
+During Black History Month, a blog about my project will appear on the Cinema and Social Justice Project website.
+In February, I am scheduled to present in public at the BFI Reuben Library in London.

-My book Irony in The Twilight Zone: How the Series Critiqued Postwar American Culture (Rowman & Littlefield, 2015) explores the thematic use of irony in the original Twilight Zone anthology series and similar television programs, with reference to concurrent Cold War science fiction films and literature.
-My work here historicizes methods of social critique according to irony’s philosophical groundings in Schlegel, Kierkegaard, Nietzsche, Heidegger, Derrida, and especially Richard Rorty.
-Embarking from this trajectory, I argue the series functions as an aggregate system of ironic communication, whose metaphysical, moral universe mobilizes a critique of 1950s America’s characteristic fears and weaknesses.
-The book is peer-reviewed favorably in both Journal of American Culture and Journal of the Fantastic in the Arts.
+My book Irony in The Twilight Zone (Rowman & Littlefield, 2015) explores the thematic use of irony in the original Twilight Zone anthology series and similar television shows, with reference to concurrent Cold War science fiction films and literature.
+My work here historicizes methods of social critique according to irony’s philosophical groundings in Schlegel, Kierkegaard, Nietzsche, Heidegger, Derrida, and Richard Rorty according to his “ironist utopia.”
+Embarking from this trajectory, I argue the series functions as an aggregate system of ironic communication, whose metaphysical moral universe mobilizes a critique of 1950s America’s characteristic fears and weaknesses.
+The study is peer-reviewed favorably in the Journal of American Culture and the Journal of the Fantastic in the Arts.

-My previous book, Landscape Allegory in Cinema: From Wilderness to Wasteland (Palgrave Macmillan, 2010), explores the topic of landscape in avant-garde and mainstream cinema from the silent era to the present.
+My book Landscape Allegory in Cinema (Palgrave Macmillan, 2010) explores the topic of landscape in avant-garde and mainstream cinema from the silent era to the present.
 I identify cases where natural settings transcend their conventional roles as backdrop and become outward manifestations of inner subjective states.
-The study examines the critical history of landscape depiction in literature, painting, and photography, from medieval allegories like Roman de la Rose to the European Sublime, and from the American Hudson River School and Poe’s landscape sketches to Steichen’s Pictorialist images.
-I trace these trajectories of influence to the appearance of psychological landscapes in cathartic films of the 1960s and ‘70s such as Zabriskie Point and El Topo.
-The study was nominated for Theatre Library Association’s Wall Award and is peer-reviewed favorably in Film & History.
+This study examines the critical history of landscape depiction in literature, painting, and photography, from medieval allegories like Roman de la Rose to the European Sublime, and from the American Hudson River School and Poe’s landscape sketches to Steichen’s Pictorialism.
+I trace these trajectories of influence to the presence of psychological landscapes in films of the 1960s and 1970s such as Lawrence of Arabia, Zabriskie Point, and Picnic at Hanging Rock.
+The book was nominated for Theatre Library Association’s Wall Award and is peer-reviewed favorably in Film & History.

 Expertise related to UN Sustainable Development Goals